U.K. not adapting fast enough to climate risks, expert panel warns

 London – The U.K. is not adapting fast enough to the impacts of climate change, the government’s own advisory body said Wednesday, calling for an urgent action plan to mitigate the effects of a warming planet.

-The Climate Change Committee (CCC) said the average land temperature in the country had risen by around 1.2 degrees Celsius from preindustrial levels, and that sea levels had risen by 16 centimetres since 1900.
+The Climate Change Committee (CCC) said the average land temperature in the country had risen by around 1.2 degrees Celsius from preindustrial levels, and that sea levels had risen by 16 centimeters since 1900.

 Episodes of extreme heat were becoming more frequent, the committee wrote in a new report, warning that further delay in taking action to mitigate those risks would lead to higher costs in the future.